Charlie Helmick to run for Illinois 72nd House District

 "I'm not interested in money or prestige or putting representative behind my name—none of that matters to me," he said.
 "It's the people that matter to me."

-Helmick said he lived in California when in the Marine Corps and Florida for a little bit when his son was dealing with health problems but found their way back up to the Quad-Cities area.
+Helmick said he lived in California when in the Marine Corps and Florida for a little bit when his son was dealing with health problems, but his family found its way back up to the Quad-Cities area.

 For him, the people he has met along the way has made Illinois home.